MuhammadKhoshnaw/BasicMVIApp/README.md

 ```

 And then [StandardFragment](ui/src/main/java/com/khoshnaw/ui/standard/fragment/StandardFragment.kt) is also similar to StandardActivity. but notice
-that standard fragment is using the main activity viewModel to send the error. this will give us a more stable error message implementation.
+that the standard fragment is using the main activity viewModel to send the error. this will give us a more stable error message implementation.

 ```
 abstract class StandardFragment<B : ViewDataBinding, V : StandardViewModel<*, *>>(